Ngz91/dotfiles/README.md

 </div>

-After booting into session you will see a black screen and a bar at the bottom of the screen, all in the incorrect resolution. i3 will then ask if you want a configuration to be created for you, select `Yes` and this will create a configuration file at .config/i3 named config where you can add your keybindings, exec commands, etc. If you want to familiarize yourself with the i3WM I'd recommend reading their [user guide](https://i3wm.org/docs/userguide.html).
+After booting into session you'll see a black screen and a bar at the bottom of the screen, all in the incorrect resolution. i3 will then ask if you want a configuration to be created for you, select `Yes` and this will create a configuration file at .config/i3 named config where you can add your keybindings, exec commands, etc. If you want to familiarize yourself with the i3WM I'd recommend reading their [user guide](https://i3wm.org/docs/userguide.html).

 To fix the resolution open your terminal with Mod+enter and run this command (The Mod key is most likely your Windows key):
 ```